GeoffClements/Vibe/README.md

 ## Output
-By default, Vibe uses the `pulseaudio` API which means that it can play sounds both with the `pulseaudio` system and with the `pipewire` system, thanks to the fact that `pipewire` implements the `pulseaudio` API.
+By default, Vibe uses the `pulse` feature flag which means it uses the `pulseaudio` API.
+This means that it can play sounds both with the `pulseaudio` system and with the `pipewire` system, thanks to the fact that `pipewire` implements the `pulseaudio` API.

 There is also the compile-time option `rodio`, for playing audio via other systems such as ALSA.
 This uses the `rodio` crate which, in turn, uses the `cpal` crate.
-This means that the following hosts are possible:
+This means that the following hosts are possible (according to `cpal` documentation):
 - Linux (via ALSA or JACK)
 - Windows (via WASAPI by default, see ASIO instructions below)
 - macOS (via CoreAudio)
 - iOS (via CoreAudio)
 - Android (via Oboe)
 - Emscripten

-However, even if the `rodio` feature is selected, Vibe still has a dependency on `pulseaudo` and this might prevent it being used on other platforms.

 ## Compilation